This is the introduction for the Disaster Manual. This resource is meant for volunteer lawyers.

 Type of Legal Services Rendered – Following a disaster, volunteer lawyers may be asked to assist in several types of disaster legal relief.
 While the focus at each location may be different based on the current needs of the survivors, the type of assistance you will be providing is similar.
 Generally, you may provide the following types of legal services:

 - Legal Information.
 Provide general legal information including rights on types of different matters following a disaster.
 Information is generally not specific to the individual’s situation.

 - Individual Advice or Counsel.
 Legal information or advice for a specific issue the individual survivor is experiencing.

 - Limited Scope Assistance.
 Some survivors will need immediate assistance but limited in scope.
 For example, the survivor may need assistance with completing a FEMA application or writing a demand letter to a landlord to terminate a lease for a flooded rental.

-- Direct Representation.
+- Complete Direct Representation.
 As survivors begin to recover, they will encounter legal issues for which they will need longer-term direct legal representation.
 The types of legal issues are different depending on the stage of recovery.

 You may volunteer at the following types of events or locations: